This easy-to-make fall farro salad features chewy grains, sauteed carrots, white beans, and cranberries. Comes together quickly – in just one bowl.

 Instructions

 - In a small pot, bring 2 cups of water to a boil.
 Add 1 cup farro and 1/4 teaspoon salt (do not stir).
-Cover tightly with a lid, reduce the heat to low, and cook until all the water is absorbed (~20 minutes for pearled farro and ~35 for whole farro).
-Turn the heat off and leave covered to steam for another 10 minutes without stirring.
+Cover tightly with a lid, reduce the heat to low, and simmer til all the water is absorbed (~20 minutes for pearled farro and ~35 for whole farro).
+Turn the heat off and leave covered for another 10 minutes to steam (still not stirring).

 - Meanwhile, heat 1 tablespoon oil in a large skillet over medium-low heat.
 Add the carrots, 3/4 teaspoon each garlic powder and smoked paprika, a pinch of salt, and a few grinds of pepper.
 Cook until lightly browned, about 8 minutes.

-- Meanwhile, in a large bowl, combine 3 diced celery stalks, 1 diced shallot, 1/4 cup minced parsley, the beans, 1/4 cup cranberries, and 1/4 cup almonds.
+- In a large bowl, combine 2 diced celery stalks, 1 diced shallot, 1/4 cup minced parsley, the beans, and 1/4 cup each cranberries and almonds.

 - Add the farro and carrots to the bowl and season with 2 tablespoons each lemon juice and olive oil.
 Stir to combine.
 Taste and adjust the seasonings, if needed.
 Serve warm or at room temp.